gumaerc-testorg/16.90-spring-2014/content/pages/numerical-methods-for-partial-differential-equations/introduction-to-finite-difference-methods/_index.md

 Finite Difference Approximations in 2D
 --------------------------------------

 We can easily extend the concept of finite difference approximations to multiple spatial dimensions.
-In this case we represent the solution on a structured spatial mesh as shown in Figure [2.9]({{< baseurl >}}/resources/finitedifference_twod_mesh).
+In this case we represent the solution on a structured spatial mesh as shown in Figure {{< resource_link 36452925-7fa9-e455-7dca-ae164384e996 "2.9" >}}.

 ![The figure shows a grid with the first and second dimensions (perpendicular to each other), labeled similarly to Fig 2.8, with nodes at every intersection of the 2 dimensions.]({{< resource_file 36452925-7fa9-e455-7dca-ae164384e996 >}})